Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Is Turin a good place to visit in terms of prices?
 Definitely!

 It may come as a surprise, but it’s true – you can enjoy the best of Turin on both a high AND a tight budget.
-First of all, from hostels to apartments to luxury hotels, it is possible to find accommodation no matter what your budget is.

 To devour yummy food, you can find fantastic restaurants (like Cianci Piola and Poormanger) serving local dishes for as little as 5-6 euros, as well as mid-range and high-end restaurants.